 You won’t be given the chance to repeat any of the clips.
 This is because the test is intended to reflect the realities of driving—and unfortunately in real life there’s no rewind button!

 One more thing you should know is that the DVSA has produced a huge range of clips.
 This means that you’re highly unlikely to see the same clip twice in the unfortunate event that you fail and have to retake your theory test.
+You can, however, get some practice in by checking out some hazard perception clips in our top theory test revision resources guide.

 The basic principle of the test is simple: you need to click the mouse when you see a hazard.